avicoomar/JWT-Verifier/README.md

 1. Extract Header from incoming jwt.
 2. Extract the used Signature Algorithm from the header.
 3. Extract Payload from the jwt.
-4. Sign using Extracted Signature Algorithm, Extracted Payload and Secret key and store the calculated Signature.
+4. Sign using Extracted Signature Algorithm, Extracted Payload and Secret key.
+Store the calculated Signature.
 5. Compare the calculated Signature with Signature received to validate the jwt.

 Assumptions: